-As you may suspect, these engines are mostly very similar, but there are a few major differences which separate them, and the most significant change is the cylinder head.
+As you may suspect, these engines are mostly very similar, but a few major differences separate them, and the most significant change is the cylinder head.

-With the KA24E featuring a single overhead cam and just three valves per cylinder, the KA24DE is a dual overhead cam engine which utilizes four valves per cylinder.
-If you didn’t already know, the biggest power gains of any engine are found in the cylinder head.
+With the KA24E featuring a single overhead cam and just three valves per cylinder, the KA24DE is a dual overhead cam engine that utilizes four valves per cylinder.
+If you didn’t already know, any engine’s most significant power gains are found in the cylinder head.

-Design improvements in the dual cam engine include the use of a knock sensor, larger diameter girdled main bearings (in the Japanese block), an adjusted oil pan design, upgraded oil pickup, relocated dipstick, and piston oil squirters.
+Design improvements in the dual cam engine include a knock sensor, larger diameter girdled main bearings (in the Japanese block), an adjusted oil pan design, upgraded oil pickup, relocated dipstick, and piston oil squirters.

-With these changes came more power, and torque without the need to hinder the reliability of the engine.
-As soon as the DE hit the market, it was clearly far superior to the E, which is no longer particularly sought after.
+With these changes came more power and torque without hindering the engine’s reliability.
+As soon as the DE hit the market, it was far superior to the E, which is no longer particularly sought after.

 SR20DET vs KA24DE & T

-It’s easy to envy the JDM equivalent, which was equipped with the turbocharged SR engine, offering out-the-box forced-induction from the factory.
+It’s easy to envy the JDM equivalent, equipped with the turbocharged SR engine, offering out-the-box forced induction from the factory.
 At the same time, the USDM variant received the torquey, yet somewhat uninspiring, KA24DE engine.

-Here’s another KA24DE shredding tires at the track for inspriation!
+Here’s another KA24DE shredding its tires at the track for inspiration!

 Many felt short-changed by Nissan’s decision to provide the US-bound 240SX with a truck engine.
-However, as time went on, more tuners researched and developed the KA24DE, and finally, owners began to appreciate the potential that this powerplant has to offer.
+However, as time went on, more tuners researched and developed the KA24DE, and finally, owners began to appreciate the potential this powerplant had to offer.